 Rain-drenched scenic beauty, delicious evening snacks with tea, and floating paper boats - finally monsoon is here.
 While feeling excited and busy making a lot of happy memories, your skin has its own war against this changing season.

 In simple words, monsoon isn’t just about spending leisure time in the rain.
-Rain brings along a lot of humidity and water which causes various fungal infections and many skin problems like acne, breakouts, oily and dull skin, etc.
+Monsoon is also about dealing with damp and humid weather.
+The high moisture level in the air invites a lot of fungal infections and skin problems like acne, breakouts, oily and dull skin, etc. regardless of the skin type.

 Read below to know common monsoon skin problems and easy tips to prevent and treat them effectively.